Heck of a title I made for this post, eh? I mean it.

 I’ve seen it in my life, too.
 I have seen my example influence others.
 You kind of have to be a bit determined to employ a sensitive parenting approach.
 Once, there was let’s just say a guest at our house once.
 This guest decided to get my oldest son to get his coat on.
 She just totally lost it on him.
 There was a hysteria in her voice and she threw at him everything she could: the sun god called today and can’t come out, so he needs his coat.
 I couldn’t get to my son, as I was busy with another child.
 But when I did, I did whatever it is that I do, and he was ready easily.
 I sincerely thought at the time that, at a certain age, children must get so difficult as to cause this hysterical behavior that had become engrained in this person.
 I saw the hysteria as a sort of wisdom and an inevitability.
 Now I know–nope.
 This is just a toxic pattern.
 Unfortunately, we are wired to look up to our elders for wisdom and adopt their behaviors.
 That’s why you have to be a bit ~determined~ to use this parenting approach.

 If you are getting results and others aren’t, you gain influence.
 Even if people begrudge you your success, and they often do, you still gain influence.
 If anything, your way wins out because others are lazy.
 It’s clear people who are hysterical in trying to solve something don’t actually want to solve it nor like doing it.
-So you get natural deference, even if you are treated, at best, as a slave.
+Neglect becomes your ally.
+You get natural deference, even if you are treated, at best, as a slave.
+I often have tremendous influence, in my home, at work, and in my activism.
+And that’s how I do it.
+It’s quiet, in the background, and often done while people are looking down on me and insulting me, adopting all of their superior ways–which were all my original idea.

 Your example.
 It can do far more than you may ever realize.